(No ratings)

 After having joint replacement surgery, patients can expect some pain the first few days as they recover.
 Physical therapy is an important part of recovery, and it can decrease complications and increase future mobility.
 As soon as possible, returning to low impact sports such as swimming, walking or biking can stretch and heal the new joint.
 A prosthetic joint can last 15 - 20 years and cannot be further damaged by degenerative diseases such as arthritis, so once it is done patients should be pain-free for many years.

-Dr. Corey T. Resnick, MD graduated from The George Washington University School of Medicine in 2017.
+Dr. Corey T. Resnick, MD graduated from George Washington University School of Medicine and Health Sciences in 2017.
 He completed residency at Dartmouth-Hitchcock Medical Center.
 He has a state license in Virginia.

-Medical School: The George Washington University School of Medicine (2017)
+Medical School: George Washington University School of Medicine and Health Sciences (2017)

 Residency: Dartmouth-Hitchcock Medical Center (2023)